communitiesuk/ukraine-sponsor-resettlement/automated_tests/README.md

 - run `npm run cy_open` to open cypress test runnner
 - select and run test(s)
 - select `run_all_specs` to run all tests

+## Target environment to test
+By default, these cypress tests will be run against a local version of the application on your dev machine hosted at `http://127.0.0.1:8080/`.

+If you want to run these tests against a different environment, e.g an AWS hosted dev environment or staging, you can pass the `BASE_URL` environment variable to the cypress commands, e.g. `BASE_URL="https://foo.example.com/" npm run cy_open`

+## Authentication
+If cypress needs to authenticate requests with HTTP basic auth, for example to run against the staging AWS environment, you can pass the `CYPRESS_USERNAME` and `CYPRESS_PASSWORD` environment variables to the cypress commands

 ## Command line